dinhomathias/Amc/Making-your-bot-persistent.md

 Adding these arguments and adding the conversation handler to a persistence-aware `Application` will make it persistent.

 When starting the `Application` with `Application.start()` or `Application.run_{polling, webhook}`, it will automatically update the persistence in regular intervals.
-You can customize the interval via the corresponding argument of `Base/Pickle/Dict/…Persistence`.
+You can customize the interval via the [`update_interval`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.basepersistence.html#telegram.ext.BasePersistence.params.update_interval) argument of `Base/Pickle/Dict/…Persistence`.

 ## Refreshing at runtime

 If your persistence reads the data from an external database, the entries in this database could change at runtime.
 This is the case in particular, if the entries in the database are created by a 3rd party service independently of your bot.
-If you want to make sure that the data in `context.user/chat/bot_data` are always up-to-date, your persistence class should implement the methods `refresh_bot/chat/user_data`.
+If you want to make sure that the data in `context.user/chat/bot_data` are always up-to-date, your persistence class should implement the methods [`refresh_bot/chat/user_data`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.basepersistence.html#telegram.ext.BasePersistence.refresh_chat_data).
 Those will be called when in update comes in, before any of your callbacks are called.

 These methods can also be useful to implement a lazy-loading strategy.